detectiveframework/detective/doc/story_structure/run_task.md

 ## Run a specific scenario

 If there is a system property called "detective.runner.scenario.index" has been setup, detective will run that scenario only.
+Please note the index starts from **ZERO**

 For example you can config "VM arguments" in your eclipase with "-Ddetective.runner.scenario.index=1"